Azure/pixel_level_land_classification/setup.md

 ### Create an Azure Batch AI cluster

 We will create an Azure Batch AI cluster containing two NC6 Ubuntu DSVMs.
 This two-GPU cluster will be used to train our model and then apply it to previously-unseen data.
 Before executing the command below, ensure that the `cluster.json` file provided in this repository (which specifies the Python packages that should be installed during setup) has been downloaded to your computer and is available on the path.
+We also recommend that you change the username and password to credentials of your choice.
 ```
-az batchai cluster create -n batchaidemo -u lcuser -p lcpassword --afs-name batchai --image UbuntuDSVM --vm-size STANDARD_NC6 --max 2 --min 2 --storage-account-name %STORAGE_ACCOUNT_NAME% --container-name blobfuse --container-mount-path blobfuse -c cluster.json
+az batchai cluster create -n batchaidemo --user-name lcuser --password lcpassword --afs-name batchai --image UbuntuDSVM --vm-size STANDARD_NC6 --max 2 --min 2 --storage-account-name %STORAGE_ACCOUNT_NAME% --container-name blobfuse --container-mount-path blobfuse -c cluster.json  --resource-group %AZURE_RESOURCE_GROUP% --location eastus
 ```
+This command will create a cluster whose credentials are a username-password pair.
+For increased security, we highly encourage the use of an SSH key as credential: for more information, see the [Batch AI documentation](https://github.com/Azure/BatchAI/blob/master/documentation/using-azure-cli-20.md#Admin-User-Account) and the output of the `az batchai cluster create -h` command.

 It will take approximately ten minutes for cluster creation to complete.
 You can check on progress of the provisioning process using the command below: when provisioning is complete, you should see that the "errors" field is null and that your cluster has two "idle" nodes.
 ```
 az batchai cluster show -n batchaidemo
 ```

 ## Next steps

-You have now completed the setup steps required.
+You have now completed all of the setup steps required for this tutorial.
 We recommend proceeding to the [model training](./train.md) section of this repository.